Bamboo sheets are not eco-friendly.

 Use the code bedding tips at checkout to get 5% off your entire purchase.

-Claims of this being a new breakthrough technology are also false.
+All the claims of this being a new breakthrough technology are completely false.

-As it turns out the FTC indicates that these fibers are simply Rayon.
-Rayon was invented in 1855 by Georges Audemars.
+The FTC has declared that these fibers are nothing more than Rayon, which was invented in 1855 by Georges Audemars.

-- By the time the fiber is chemically processed it is simply cellulose.
-As stated above the use of Rayon in textiles has been around for quite some time.
+By the time the fiber is chemically processed, it is simply cellulose.
+The use of Rayon in textiles has been around years, so it is not at all groundbreaking.

-A number of years ago, the US Federal Trade Commission became suspicious of these claims and investigated them, they came up with the following conclusions:
+A number of years ago, the U.S. Federal Trade Commission became suspicious of such claims made by bed sheet manufacturers and decided to investigate them.
+Here are their conclusions:

 "The rayon manufacturing process uses toxic chemicals and results in the emission of hazardous air pollutants.
 And, despite the claims of manufacturers in this industry, the Commission charges that these rayon products are not biodegradable because they will not break down in a reasonably short time after customary disposal.
 Most clothing and textiles are disposed of either by recycling or sending to a landfill.
 Neither method results in quick bio-degradation.